Perhaps you are a tad more interested in the nitty gritty vs the esoteric.

 You’ll notice it when we’re sharing a decadent meal, wandering off the beaten path, or tangled up in more intimate explorations, that I’m a woman who lives through every sense, every delicious moment.

-Whether it’s the wild perfume of pine and moss during a mushroom forage, the bright flirtation of Sancerre on my tongue, or the delicate touch of silk on my body, I move through this world guided by my quotidian indulgences.
+Whether it’s the wild perfume of pine and moss during a mushroom forage, the delicate touch of silk on my body, I move through this world guided by my quotidian indulgences.

 I have a particular weakness for conversations that begin innocently and slowly become more interesting—the kind where ideas spark, laughter arrives easily, and time slips by unnoticed.